kaBeech/tensort/README.md

 how many comparisons are made on average, but it's well over 14.

 Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Exchangesort disagree on an answer, and then only with 3 elements to sort.
 Overall, the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.

 #### Supersort adjudication with Magic

 Since we have replaced Permutationsort with Magicsort (which is far more robust than Bubblesort or Exchangesort), we will adjust our adjudication within the Supersort SubAlgorithm.

-If Bubblesort and Exchangesort disagree, we will run Magicsort on the input.
-If Magicsort agrees with either Bubblesort or Exchangesort, we will use the result from Magicsort.
-Otherwise, if Magicsort agrees on the TopBit with either Bubblesort or Exchangesort, we will use the result from Magicsort.
-Otherwise, if Bubblesort and Exchangesort agree on the TopBit, we will use the result from Bubblesort.
+If Bubblesort and Exchangesort disagree, instead of running Magicsort right away, we check to see if they agree on the Top Bit.
+If they do, we run Magicsort on the input and use the results from that.

-If no agreement is reached at this point, we abandon all logic and just use Magicsort.
+The reason we check to see if Bubblesort and Exchangesort agree on the Top Bit is that based on our results, there is only about a 0.07% chance that they will agree on the incorrect Top Bit while disagreeing on the total results.
+This is due to the fact that these algorithms have only one result with a incorrect Top Bit ([1,3,2]) that they both return more than 1% of the time, so one of them has to return a rare result for this peculiar semi-agreement to occur.

+The reason that we don't check to see whether Magicsort agrees with any of the other algorithms is that we would end up using the results from Magicsort in all pass cases and fail cases.

 ### A note on Robustsort and Bogosort

 It is perfectly valid to use Bogosort in place of Permutationsort in Robustsort's standard Supersort SubAlgorithm.
 It may be argued that doing so is even more robust, since it barely even relies on logic.
 Here are some considerations to keep in mind:

   - Permutationsort uses additional space and may take slightly longer on average due to computing all possible permutations of the input and storing them in a list.

   - Bogosort could theoretically run forever without returning a result, even when no errors occur.